tomoyk/ssh-rental-space/README.md

 ## About

-Container based SSH/SFTP rental space
+This program provides container-based SSH/SFTP rental space with a multi-tenant system.

 ## Requirement